-So you’ve heard about outsourcing offshore and its benefits, but haven’t moved any business functions yet or are still sitting on the fence about it.
-It is perfectly understandable.
-I’d like to help you though by sharing a couple of insights.
+So you’ve heard about outsourcing offshore, but haven’t moved any business functions, have hired a staff member or are still sitting on the fence about it.
+That’s perfectly understandable however we thought we would share some insights below to help as you continue your business journey.

-If you didn’t, you wouldn’t be reading this now.
-You’d be too busy fixing your own printer, building your own house, harvesting your own crops, breeding your own chickens, etc. You get the point.
-Outsourcing simply means getting someone else, a specialist usually, to perform tasks that otherwise you’d have to learn and become an expert on, to get your desired quality.
-You have been outsourcing all your life and have saved on time from not having to do everything yourself.
+Outsourcing simply means getting someone else, a specialist usually, to perform tasks that otherwise you’d have to learn and become an expert on.
+Essentially, you have been outsourcing all your life and have saved on time, energy and money from not having to do everything yourself.
+For example, changing the oil on your own car….
 By outsourcing, you’ve been able to focus on what you’re good at or what you like doing.

 The same goes for your business.
 By moving your non-core functions, you can focus on what you do best and be more competitive.